 The adjudication, when published, should be tagged to ensure that it is searchable.

 The Press Complaints Commission has made its first ruling about the republication of information originally posted on Twitter.

 In response to complaints about articles published in the Daily Mail and the Independent on Sunday, the Commission concluded that there had been no breach of Clause 3 (Privacy) of the Editors' Code of Practice.

-complainant's view, this information was private: she had a reasonable expectation that her messages would be published only to her 700 or so followers; she had included a clear disclaimer on her Twitter feed that the views expressed there were
+the complainant's view, this information was private: she had a reasonable expectation that her messages would be published only to her 700 or so followers; she had included a clear disclaimer on her Twitter feed that the views expressed

-of the civil service code on impartiality.
-It was also reasonable for newspapers to give a view on whether it was acceptable for the complainant to have talked about such things as being hungover at work and to consider what this said about her
+requirements of the civil service code on impartiality.
+It was also reasonable for newspapers to give a view on whether it was acceptable for the complainant to have talked about such things as being hungover at work and to consider what this

-make judgements about what can legitimately be described as private information.
-In this case, the Commission decided that republication of material by national newspapers, even though it was originally intended for a smaller audience, did not constitute
+asked to make judgements about what can legitimately be described as private information.
+In this case, the Commission decided that republication of material by national newspapers, even though it was originally intended for a smaller audience,

 The chairman of the Press Standards Board of Finance, Lord Black of Brentwood, said: